 It’s been nearly two years since the consumer launch of Windows 10.
 Microsoft pulled no punches in attempting to accelerate the adoption of this new PC operating system by providing free upgrades for Windows 7 and Windows 8 users.
 There has not been an operating system since Windows XP with as steep a migration curve as Windows 10 and we are awaiting the fourth major update called The Creators Fall Update.
 Please see:

-More than 400 million active devices are running Windows 10 which has 26.8% of the market for PC's after 2 years with 12.53% across all devices.
-The latest version is 1703 The Creators Update.
+More than 400 million active devices are running Windows 10 which has 28.98% of the market for PC's.
+The latest version is 1709 The Creators Fall Update with The Spring Creators Update due in April 2018.